SuluKarpuz/event-management/README.md

 - User Registration: Users can register with their email and password.
 - User Login: Users can login with their registered email and password to receive an authentication token.
+- User Logout: Users can logout and clear the authentication token.
+- Get Profile: Users can get information about their profile.
+- Update Profile: Users can update their profile.
 - Create Event: Users can create new events by providing necessary information.
 - Update Event: Users can update the details of existing events.
 - Delete Event: Users can delete existing events.
 - Get Event: Users can retrieve details of existing events by their ID.
 - List Events: Users can retrieve a list of all existing events, with optional filtering by event date.
 - Rsvp Event: Users can choose whether they are attending to an event or not.

+## Api Documentation
+- [Click here](https://documenter.getpostman.com/view/26568026/2s93sW9vT9) for documentation of the api in postman (also a collection).

 ## Installation and Configuration